gvwilson/sensibleadventures/nardica/nardica.md

 title: "Nardica"
 author: "Greg Wilson"
 permalink: /nardica/
-target: 75000
+target: 80000
 ---

 ## Chapter 1

 *Iffy had a bad dream that night.
-It was the same bad dream she always had, because it wasn't really a dream.
-She was on deck.
+It was the same one she always had, and the worst part was that it wasn't really a dream.*

+*She was on deck.
 The sky was a perfect blue bowl overhead, summer cold instead of winter freezing.
-Second and Third were stuffing her into the salvaged ecosuit that had cost them as much as one of their jelly dredging nets.
+Second and Third were stuffing her into the fifth-hand ecosuit that had cost them as much as one of their jelly dredging nets.
 "Just in case, love," Third said, forcing a smile but unable to keep the fear out of her voice.
-She kissed Iffy's forehead and slipped her little clone's favorite book into the suit.
+She kissed Iffy's forehead and slipped her youngest clone's favorite book into the bulky suit.
 "Just in case."*

 *The ship's horn blared another warning.
-Iffy started crying.
+Iffy started to cry.
 Her olders had pulled her out of her cot just a few minutes before, and she was only half awake.*

 *Third hugged her again before Second pulled her away.
 "There isn't time," the older clone snapped as one of the hired crew ran past them toward the stern.
-At the time Iffy thought Second was angry at her for something.
-Years later, she realized that her older wasn't angry but afraid.*
+At the time Iffy thought Second was angry at her.
+Years later, she realized that Second had been afraid.*

 *"She's boiling!"
 Fourth shouted from the crow's nest.
-"Two points to starboard!"*
+"Two points off starboard!"*

 *Third sealed the last flap on the ecosuit.
 This time Second didn't try to stop her when she wrapped her arms around Iffy.
-"I love you so much," she said in Iffy's ear.*
+"I love you always and forever," she said in Iffy's ear.*

 *"I love you too," Iffy replied automatically.
-The bulky suit made it difficult for her to bend her arms, but she tried anyway.
-Second knelt down and put her arms around them both.
+The thick insulation in the suit made it difficult to bend her arms, but she tried anyway.*

+*Second knelt down and hugged them both.
 She smelled like engine oil and the soap she always used when she shaved her head.
-That was what Iffy remembered afterward---that, and the stench of methane rising from the sea.*
+That was what Iffy remembered afterward---that, and the stench of methane bubbling out of the sea around them.*

-*The ship heeled hard as First tried to steer their ship out of the seething mass of bubbles forming around them.
+*The deck pitched sideways as First tried to steer out of the seething mass of foam forming around them.
 "She's going to blow!"
 Fourth shouted.
-The ship's horn blared one last time, and then all Iffy could hear was a rushing sound.
-Sobbing, Third closed the faceplate on the ecosuit.*
+The ship's horn blared one last time, and then all Iffy could hear was a rushing sound before Third closed the ecosuit's faceplate.*

-*The ship staggered and fell two meters.
-Iffy screamed as she fell back to the deck.
+*The ship staggered and dropped two meters.
+Iffy screamed as she fell back onto the deck.
 Second and Third landed in a tangle beside beside her.
 A great frothing wash of sea water crashed down on top of them.
 Iffy screamed again as it dragged her olders against the metal railing.
-They grabbed for it, but then the ship plummeted again as the gas bubbles rising from the ocean floor below churned the water into foam.
+They grabbed for it, but then the ship dropped again as the gas bubbles rising from the ocean floor churned the water into froth.
 The last thing Iffy saw before she went under was Fourth tumbling through the air, her arms and legs flapping like broken wings against the perfect blue sky.*

 *Her dream stopped then, just like it always did.
 She didn't remember being fished out of the frigid Antarctic water a day later by a passing jelly dredger.
-Aunt Naggie told her it was a miracle she had survived.
-The ecosuit was a hundred years old, but its seals had held, and it had kept her warm while the thumb-sized motors in its arms and legs kept her clear of the after-bubbles that would have swallowed a lifeboat.*
+The ecosuit was a hundred years old, but its seals had held.
+It had kept her warm while the thumb-sized motors in its arms and legs steered her clear of the after-bubbles that would have swallowed a lifeboat.*

-*It was a miracle that she survived, but even more of a miracle that she was allowed to stay on the ship that found her.
+*Aunt Naggie said it was a miracle she survived.
+It was even more of a miracle that she was allowed to stay on the dredger that found her.
 The man she learned to call Uncle Jack didn't like children.
 Or animals.
-Or foreigners or the governor or the co-operatives that bought the jellyfish he caught or the ones that sold him supplies or passers-by who looked at him the wrong way or didn't have the decency to look at him at all.
-He would have dropped her on the dock and walked away.
-The jelly dredging families and docksiders in Rothera never understood why he didn't, and wouldn't have believe that his meek, long-suffering wife had put her hands on her hips and told him in a cold, flat voice that the child was staying or she was leaving, which was it going to be?*
+Or foreigners or the governor or the co-operatives that bought the jellyfish he and Aunt Naggie caught or the people who sold him supplies or passers-by who looked at him the wrong way or didn't have the decency to look at him at all.
+He would have dropped her on the dock and sailed away.
+The docksiders in Rothera never understood why he didn't, and wouldn't have believe that his long-suffering wife had put her hands on her hips and told him that the child was staying or she was leaving, which was it going to be?*

 *So Iffy stayed, but not the ecosuit.
 Uncle Jack sold it almost as soon as they got back to Rothera.
 "You're going to outgrow it anyway," he growled impatiently over her tearful protests.
 "Gotta pay for your keep somehow."
-He would have sold the book that Second had tucked into the suit as well if Aunt Naggie hadn't misplaced it until he forgot about it.
-It had belong to Third when she was little, and to Second before that, all the way to back to a time when there were still whales and tigers and giraffes.
-Iffy read a few pages every night, no matter how tired she was from chores.
-She drew the pictures from memory on her tablet at school, and on those rare occasions when Uncle Jack was away and another child could come on board to play with her, she would take the book out and tell them all about _orcinus orca_ and _panthera tigris_ and her favorite, _giraffa camelopardalis_.*
+He would have sold the book tucked into the suit as well if Aunt Naggie hadn't misplaced it until he forgot about it.
+It had belong to Third when she was Iffy's age, and to Second before that, all the way to back to a time when there were still whales and tigers and giraffes.
+Iffy read a few pages every night no matter how tired she was from chores.
+She drew the pictures from memory on her tablet at school, and on those rare occasions when Uncle Jack was away and another child could come on board to play with her, she would take out the book and tell them all about _orcinus orca_ and _panthera tigris_ and her favorite, _giraffa camelopardalis_.*

 *"They were too real!" she said fiercely whenever someone expressed even a hint of doubt.
 "Real as gulls and jellies!"
 Real as being hungry and lonely, she